 Adaptive Learning Drawbacks

-There are a few drawbacks associated with adaptive learning; nonetheless, awareness of these drawbacks can assist in properly planning to avoid those as much as possible.
+There are a few drawbacks associated with the adaptive learning instructional model; nonetheless, awareness of these drawbacks can assist in properly planning to avoid those as much as possible.

 - Lacking research backing.
 While there are many people quick to claim how wonderful adaptive learning programs are, its newness means there are not a lot of research studies providing its effectiveness.
 Rather than completing studies, many universities proceeded with developing the algorithms needed for adaptive learning programs.
 For this reason, evidence is lacking to see how effective it truly is.

 - How do I find resources?
 Adaptive learning programs are only as good as the resources available.
 Many universities are partnering with the Gates Foundation to develop adaptive learning programs tailored to virtual-based instruction.
 These programs may require some getting used to and a starting point may require some search to find what one truly needs.
 Someone will have to carefully assess what resources there are to determine what is out there.

 - Willingness to accept change.
 Implementing an adaptive learning program requires an educator who is willing to transition from traditional teaching.
 This can be challenging and requires a commitment to obtain mastery.
 If teachers cannot utilize the program effectively, it will be hard for students to reach mastery.

 - Students must be willing to put in the effort.
 Adaptive learning requires a commitment from students if they are going to reach a mastery level.
 They need to be motivated to study and try hard.
 Without working diligently to move on, students will be unable to reach the next step within the program.
 Also, since the learners are at the mercy of the algorithm, they won’t move on until it says they are ready to proceed.
 This standstill feeling can be hard to keep students motivated.